tapanpalei-22-github-01/todo-1.0/README.md

 ------------------------------------
 1. Open Command prompt and run the following command. jps -l | find "todo-palei-start.jar"
-2. Note the <PID> from the above command.
+2. Note the PID from the above command as YOURPID.
-3. taskkill /F /PID <PID>
+3. taskkill /F /PID YOURPID